RDCProgramming/GettingFar/README.md

 # GettingFar
-GettingFar is a memory reader that automatically deafens discord on a high percentage of your choice
+GettingFar is a memory reader that automatically deafens discord on a high percentage of your choice in a Geometry Dash level

 Q: Where do I download